cjstoneking/wine_quality/README.md

             Initialize model to baseline state
             For each step of model improvement:
                 If the model has not been evaluated before: leave it unchanged
-                Else: Make a random change to the model (change the poynomial degree of a variable, or add/drop an interaction)
-                Split ensemble development data into cross-validation folds (e.g. 10 folds) For each training-holdout split: Fit model to training data, evaluate on model hold-out data
+                Else: Make a random change to the model Split ensemble development data into cross-validation folds (e.g. 10 folds) For each training-holdout split: Fit model to training data, evaluate on holdout

             If average performance on model hold-out data is better than previous version of model, keep the change Add model to ensemble